yeehanchung/modern-workplace-squad/website/blog/2021-06-23-alumni-sharing-session.md

 ![Jern Backdrop](img/2021-01-29-launching-smp/jern_backdrop.png)

-Next, **Phoenix Yee** quoted during the session that we should not be afraid to fail, grab the opportunity, or miss it.
-Opportunities only come once, if we do not be brave and take them, they will be gone in a blink of an eye. **Sometimes, taking a leap of faith is what we needed!**
+Next, **Phoenix** quoted during the session:

+> We should not be afraid to fail, grab the opportunity, or miss it.
+Opportunities only come once, if we do not be brave and take them, they will be gone in a blink of an eye.

+**Sometimes, taking a leap of faith is what we needed!**

+**Natalia** also said:

-**Natalia** also said that in times of adversity, adapt, tweak, adjust.
+> In times of adversity, adapt, tweak, adjust.
 We should not be stressed out when we are in hardship.
 This is because opportunities to find our deeper powers come when life seems most challenging.

+Lastly, **Natasha** claimed:

-Lastly, **Natasha** claimed that we should be firm but not harsh on ourselves.
+> We should be firm but not harsh on ourselves.
 Sometimes without realizing we might put too much pressure on ourselves which may cause us mental and physical pain.
 Therefore, being firm means that we should learn to stay cool and calm when expressing ourselves.
 Remember to breathe normally and be present.

 Throughout their interactions with the audience, we can clearly see that they have many experiences and knowledge to share.
 Furthermore, they advised the participants who were on their journey to a working life that skills such as communication and presentation skills, confidence, connections, and courage to talk to authorities will benefit them in the future.